Chief Executive Officer and Board Chair of Sportsmen’s Tennis & Enrichment Center

 Carlos has 20 plus years of experience in fiscal and administrative management in the non-profit sector, including Director of Finance and Administration for Educators for Social Responsibility, a national education consulting organization and Controller for La Alianza Hispana.
 His skills including audit oversight, collaborative budget development and management with senior managers and program staff, human resource management and fiscal reporting.
 Carlos is fluent in Spanish.

-Kern Johnson has faithfully served as the Operations Manager at Sportsmen’s Tennis & Enrichment Center for over 15 years.
-Kern works diligently to ensure that the facilities are in tip top shape for the enjoyment of our patrons.
-He is jack of all trades and loves what he does here at the club.
-Mr. Johnson is a welcomed fixture and our members and staff absolutely adore him.
-Kern is also a talented Dj of 20 years.
+Kern Johnson has faithfully served as the Operations Manager at Sportsmen’s for over 15 years.
+Kern works diligently to ensure that the facilities are in tip-top shape for the enjoyment of our patrons.
+He is jack-of-all-trades and loves what he does here at the club.
+Mr. Johnson is a welcome fixture and our members and staff absolutely adore him.
+Kern is also a talented DJ of 20 years.

 Front Desk Associate